MakerPnP/egui_tool_windows/README.md

 * The goal is to allow them to be used *inside* `egui::Area` and `egui::Window` instances, and by extension, with `egui_dock` windows that but this doesn't work, yet.
 The content is present, but obscured.
 * If one window obscures another, hovering of elements in the obscured window 'bleeds-though'.  e.g. if there's a table with resizable columns obscured by another tool window, when you hover over the obscured column divider the mouse pointer changes and allows obscured columns to be resized, when it should not.
+* Due to similar bleed-though of egui sense due to lack of z-ordering, non-top-most tool windows cannot be resized or dragged; you have to click the window first.  there are visual cues for top-most tool windows however.
+  It's perfectly usable, but not ideal.

 So currently, if what you want to put in tool windows isn't affected by the current limitations, then this is usable right now for you.